Last Updated on May 1, 2023

 Just make sure the other ingredients in the recipe have no contraindications for pregnancy.

-You can safely enjoy zucchini in salads, main courses, or dessert, provided you handle it properly.
+You can safely enjoy zucchini in salads, main courses, or desserts, provided you handle it properly.
 Even during pregnancy, it’s a healthy and versatile addition to your plate!

 |This article has been reviewed and approved for publication in line with our editorial policy.|